Building an Integrated Digital Marketing Strategy: How Your Digital Marketing Tactics Should Work Together

 Given the importance of link building and content sharing, make sure to include social sharing buttons in your emails and in your articles.
 The easier it is for users to share your great content, the more likely they are to do it.

-If you want to break through the marketing clutter, you need to personalize your messaging, and email is one of the best ways to do that.
+If you want to break through the marketing clutter, you need to personalize your messaging, and email marketing is one of the best ways to do that.
 As you use your SEO and PPC campaigns to drive traffic to your website, it’s critical to have a way to capture the email addresses of your visitors so that you can send them more personalized messages down the road.

 While someone that clicks through to your site from an ad may not be ready to buy on their first visit, by capturing their email, you can send them relevant and timely messages later on when they may be ready to pull the trigger.